SwagmasterMatt/Public-Health-Exploratory-Analysis/README.md

 ## Question 3: What sub-factors of poverty are present consistently throughout socio-economic factors?

 "Families with a female head of house" (e.g. Single-Parent) was the most consistent sub-factor throughout our measured socioeconomic data.
 Within that grouping, those families with a Black female heads of house were more likely to experience an infant death than other racial groups.
 Furthermore, the likelihood of a person in poverty being black (p = 0.341) was twice as likely as them being white (p = 0.17), despite the populations being in a ratio of White to Black women of 1.91:1.
 Other sub-factors that follow logically are the highest finished level of education, and level of income.
-The correlation of these factors was negative, as an increase in the highest level of education tends to reduce the level of poverty.
+The correlation of these factors was negative; an increase in the highest level of education tends to reduce the level of poverty.
 This is clearly the case with level of income.

 ![Correlation 1](https://github.com/SwagmasterMatt/Public-Health-Exploratory-Analysis/assets/133460903/84f90e6f-dbee-4da0-b6a7-f17d36e7221e)
 ![Correlation 2](https://github.com/SwagmasterMatt/Public-Health-Exploratory-Analysis/assets/133460903/d3094610-fda3-4cf6-a4f6-e9c2b0189929)